 How to prepare an acorn squash for stuffing

-As we mentioned, for this vegan squash recipe, you want to showcase the best flavors of the season and that means starting with the best ingredients.
+Make sure your squash is ripe.
 Ripe acorn squash will have a beautiful, deep green color with a touch of orange.
 (The orange spot indicates where the squash sat on the ground.)

 Note that if you don’t like the flavor of acorn squash, you can make this vegan stuffed squash recipe with butternut squash halves.
 Wash, cut and deseed the butternut as you would the acorn squash.
 Just make sure to roast it until fork-tender before adding the stuffing.

-To maximize the flavor of your seasonal, vegetable-based dishes like this roasted acorn squash with pomegranate, Diane recommends organic produce.
+To maximize the flavor (and possibly the health benefits) of your seasonal, vegetable-based dishes like this roasted acorn squash with pomegranate, Diane recommends organic produce.

 Buy it fresh from the farm whenever possible.
 There is a remarkable difference in flavor when you buy fresh produce.
 You may think your guests won’t notice the difference but this simple step can really make a dish sing.
 (And let’s not forget, it’s also good for your community and good for the planet.)